 Religions and beliefs are notoriously difficult to measure, as they are not fixed or innate, and therefore any poll should be primarily treated as an indication of beliefs rather than a concrete measure.

-However, one of the foremost respected measures of religious attitudes is the annual British Social Attitudes Survey, further details of the latest report may be found on NatCen’s website.
+However, one of the foremost respected measures of religious attitudes is the annual British Social Attitudes Survey; further details of the latest report may be found below and on NatCen’s website.

 Surveys and polls on religion and belief in the United Kingdom